 -

-Select orders, then choose Orders > Lab orders.
+From Settings, select Orders > Lab orders.

 Orders and Medical Necessity Statements